GauravKakoti/Autodrop/README.md

 In addition, we also outfit our drones with our in-house self-driving technologies to detect obstacles and weather to deliver your package to you safely .

-__To find a shortest route , for now we have utilized the following algorithms:__
-1. Breadth First Search
-1. Dijkstra Search
-1. A* Search

  ## Work example:

  ### Path finding Algorithims :

+ __To find a shortest route , for now we have utilized the following algorithms:__

+a.
+Breadth First Search

+b.
+Dijkstra Search

+c.
+A* Search

  1. Loading local (Near Saint Petersruurg Polytechnical university) intersections in the map: ![](/img/Intersections.png)